 Chances vaccines are unrelated

-Let’s make some generous assumptions favoring the idea vaccines did not play a role in these boys’ autism:
+Let’s make some generous assumptions favoring the idea vaccines did not play a role in these boys’ brain damage:

 Let’s assume the twins’ genetic risk of autism is 1 in 3.6, ten times greater than the average risk of 1 in 36 children as reported by the CDC.